What is the Community Proposal Pilot?

 Application for an offshore humanitarian visa refugee and humanitarian (Class XB) (675KB PDF file)

 The approved proposing organisation completes the proposal for refugee and special humanitarian entrants by approved proposing.

 See: Form 1417

 Proposal for refugee and special humanitarian entrants by approved proposing (643KB PDF file)

-The approved proposing organisation lodges these forms and documents at the Melbourne Special Humanitarian Processing Centre.
+The approved proposing organisation lodges these forms and documents at the relevant Special Humanitarian Processing Centre.

 See: Lodging certain humanitarian applications in Australia